Glossary of Facilities Manual Terms

 Substantial Completion.
 That stage in the progress of the work when the University's Representative determines that the work is complete and in accordance with the contract documents except for completion of minor items that do not impair the University from occupying and fully utilizing the work for its intended purpose.

 testing laboratory.
-A laboratory retained to perform testing services required by the contract documents.
+A certified laboratory retained to perform testing services required by the contract documents.

 unexcusable delay.
 A delay in the completion of the work beyond the expiration of the contract time and resulting from causes under the control of the contractor.

 unit price.
 An amount stated in a bid or later agreed upon as a price per unit of measurement for materials, equipment, services, or a portion of the work, as described in the bidding documents.

 University.
 This word, when capitalized, means The Regents of the University of California.

 University's Representative.
 The person or firm designated in the contract documents to serve as the official representative of the University in connection with a project and to perform contract administration.

 value engineering.
 A process used to review a project's design to ensure that it provides the best use of available project funds (also called value management ).